Jackyijun/Power-Outage-Investigation/README.md

 ### Interesting Aggregates
-This following pivot table is a breakdown of average outage duration by state and cause category.
-This
+The following pivot table is a breakdown of average outage duration by state and cause category.
+This helps to visualize which cause category has the most significant impact on length of outage for a particular state.

 **Mean outage duration measured of each state by cause category**